dislog6/dislog6.github.io/README.txt

 ====================================
-Homepage.html - Homepage
+index.html - Homepage
 Sources.html - sources
-Antarctica.html - Evidence of Climate change in Antarctica Droughts.html - Evidence of Climate change (Droughts) contactus.html - contact us
+Antarctica.html - Evidence of Climate change in Antarctica Droughts.html - Evidence of Climate change (Droughts) How to help.html - How to help
 ====================================

 When using the website, you need to replace